 Find out how to use server-side tracking with Google Tag Manager and avoid being blocked by AdBlocker.Sep 30, 2021

-Facebook Conversion API Gateway is FB’s newest approach in setting up Conversion API and looks like it’s the easiest one.
-It is required to have Amazon AWS (only AWS for now) for hosting server events.
-FB CAPIG receives events from the browser and sends them to the Conversions API.
-With FB CAPIG, you won’t need to set up event deduplication, send user parameters and events from the server.
-Another huge advantage is having multiple domains/pixels within a single instance of Conversions API Gateway.
-Multiple pixels work only if they are located under the same Facebook Business Manager.
+Meta’s Conversions API Gateway is the newest approach in setting up Conversions API and it looks like it’s the easiest one.
+Meta’s Conversions API Gateway receives events from the browser and sends them to the Conversions API.
+With Meta’s Conversions API Gateway, you won’t need to set up event deduplication, send user parameters and events from the server.
+Another huge advantage is having multiple domains/pixels within a single instance of Meta’s Conversions API Gateway.